BND Hamburger Icon

 TipTip

-Use more than just location to find your customers.
+Use more than location to find your customers.
 You might also choose income level and credit score to narrow down the people who see your ad.
 That can mean a lower cost per campaign and per lead.

-6 tools to manage demographic data
+6 ways to collect, use and manage demographic data

-Here are six ways to improve your revenue from demographic data and an explanation of whom your business actually serves.
+Here are six ways to improve your revenue from demographic data and an explanation of whom your business serves.

 You can perform a demographic analysis on your existing customer database and prospects who have not yet bought from you.
 How much you can do depends on how much data you’ve collected on them.